 While not mandated, we greatly appreciate our students and employees who have already been vaccinated for COVID-19, and we continue to encourage as many as possible to continue to do so.
 Widespread vaccination of our campus community provides the best opportunity for us to return Messiah to regular pre-pandemic operations, and to make university life feel much more like it is supposed to be for everyone.

 There are many individual benefits for vaccination against COVID-19.
-Fully vaccinated students:
+Fully vaccinated students and employees:

-- Are significantly less likely to get sick and be required to isolate
+- Are significantly less likely to get seriously sick and be required to isolate

 - Encounter fewer challenges to participation in certain off-campus activities.

 - While Messiah is not requiring students to have the COVID-19 vaccination to enroll this fall, some enhancement programs, such as cross-cultural experiences and other international travel, may require students to be vaccinated.
 Additionally, some off-campus program partners, such as school districts for student teaching or healthcare clinical sites, may require students to be vaccinated to participate.

 - And most importantly … have a higher level of protection from serious infection, hospitalization and from spreading COVID-19 to others

 And of course, with an increase of students and employees who are vaccinated, there is a collective community benefit of a reduced risk of spread of COVID-19 on campus—particularly in our congregate settings such as residence halls.

 Don't forget to update your VAX status!

 It is important for Messiah to know from a public health standpoint how much of its population has been vaccinated.
 Current students and employees who have been vaccinated, are in process of being fully vaccinated, or have had a booster shot, should submit proof of vaccination, i.e., your vaccination card or other medical documentation, to the Engle Center.